Sex Pistols at the Lesser Free Trade Hall: Performance and attendance

 The 4 June 1976 concert was supported by a Bolton group known as Solstice.
 The show has been estimated to have been attended by a small crowd of around 30 to 50 people.
-Among them were future members of Joy Division and New Order (Peter Hook and Bernard Sumner), the Smiths (Morrissey), Martin Hannett (Factory records producer), John Cooper Clarke, Jon the Postman, Buzzcocks and Magazine (Howard Devoto, Steve Diggle and Pete Shelley) and Simply Red (Mick Hucknall).
+Among them were future members of Joy Division and New Order (Peter Hook and Bernard Sumner), the Smiths (Morrissey), Martin Hannett (Factory Records producer), John Cooper Clarke, Jon the Postman, Buzzcocks and Magazine (Howard Devoto, Steve Diggle and Pete Shelley) and Simply Red (Mick Hucknall).
 These artists later cited the performance as primarily kickstarting their musical careers, as well as their involvement in the punk rock scene.

 The original audio tape for the 4 June 1976 show was recorded by Dave Eyre, with Neal Holden providing lighting and Eyre operating as a sound man for the event.
 Both performances were filmed by Mark Roberts and photographed by Paul Welsh.
 The Buzzcocks were supposed to open for the Pistols but could not get a bass player in time, though would meet Manchester bassist Steve Diggle at the performance.

-On 20 July 1976, the Sex Pistols returned to Manchester's Lesser Free Trade Hall to perform a second gig, they presented the song, "Anarchy in the U.K." for the very first time live and were supported by Slaughter & the Dogs and Buzzcocks.
+On 20 July 1976, the Sex Pistols returned to Manchester's Lesser Free Trade Hall to perform a second gig, they presented the song, "Anarchy in the U.K." for the first time live and were supported by Slaughter & the Dogs and Buzzcocks.
 Ian Curtis was in attendance and met his childhood friends Peter Hook, Bernard Sumner, and Terry Mason, who had previously noticed him attending shows at Manchester's Electric Circus.
-The group would together form the band Warsaw which later became Joy Division.
+The group formed the band Warsaw which later became Joy Division.

-Others present at the July show included further future members of Manchester's alternative music scene such as Mark E. Smith (the Fall), Alan McGee (Founder of Creation Records), Paul Morley, (who later became a writer for NME), Jonh Ingham (Writer for Sounds) and Tony Wilson (Granada Television presenter and founder of Factory records).
-Wilson later remarked:
+Others present at the July show included further future members of Manchester's alternative music scene such as Mark E. Smith (the Fall), Alan McGee (Founder of Creation Records), Paul Morley, (who later became a writer for NME), Jonh Ingham (Writer for Sounds) and Tony Wilson (Granada Television presenter and founder of Factory Records).
+Wilson remarked:

 [...] there was no pogoing.
 Pogo really hadn't been invented at that point.
 The people who were there were just sitting, sitting in these chairs just... gob smacked.
 I became involved and thought it was a good idea.
 It's like a Boogie Nights concept.
 The dawn of punk to the death of acid, taking you through two revolutions on their up and down cycles.

-The 20 July 1976 show marked the Buzzcocks first ever live performance, where they played songs such as "Breakdown", "Time's Up", "Oh Shit" and "I Don't Mind" which later appeared on their debut EP Spiral Scratch and album Another Music in a Different Kitchen.
-They also performed a cover of Captain Beefheart's "I Love You, You Big Dummy", which was also later covered by lead singer Howard Devoto's post-punk band Magazine.
-Devoto and Shelley would be present at both June and July shows.
+The 20 July 1976 show marked the Buzzcocks first live performance, where they played songs such as "Breakdown", "Time's Up", "Oh Shit" and "I Don't Mind" which appeared on their debut EP Spiral Scratch and album Another Music in a Different Kitchen.
+They performed a cover of Captain Beefheart's "I Love You, You Big Dummy", which was covered by lead singer Howard Devoto's post-punk band Magazine.
+Devoto and Shelley were present at both June and July shows.